 - 3 percent on drugstore purchases

-While the original Chase Freedom will no longer be available to new applicants, the issuer’s recently-announced first-quarter bonus categories for 2021 still apply to existing Freedom cardmembers.
+While the original Chase Freedom credit card is no longer available to new applicants, the issuer recently announced second-quarter bonus categories for 2022, which still apply to existing Freedom card members.

-The first step to maximizing your bonus category rewards is keeping up with the Freedom Flex rewards calendar—which means knowing which Chase categories are eligible to earn the bonus cash back.
-There are new categories every quarter, and Chase announces these categories shortly before the quarter begins.
+The first step to maximizing your bonus category rewards is keeping up with the Freedom Flex rewards calendar.
+There are new categories every quarter, and Chase announces them shortly before the quarter begins.

-Here’s a look at Chase’s first-quarter bonus category for 2021 compared to the 2020 categories, so you can get an idea of what to expect:
+Here’s a look at Chase’s bonus categories for 2021 compared to the 2022 categories, so you can get an idea of what to expect:

-Cash back categories earn the everyday 1 percent cash back, plus a bonus 4 percent, which totals to 5 percent back on up to $1,500 in combined bonus category purchases each quarter (activation required, then 1%).
+Cash back categories earn at least 1 percent cash back, plus a bonus 4 percent, which totals 5 percent back on up to $1,500 in combined bonus category purchases each quarter (activation required, then 1 percent).

-This cash back bonus gives you the potential to earn $75 in cash back each quarter you reach the $1,500 spending cap.
-Purchases that are made outside of the bonus categories will earn the standard unlimited 1 percent cash back per dollar spent, unless they fall under the Flex card’s new year-round bonus categories.
+This cash back bonus gives you the potential to earn up to $75 in cash back at that rate until you reach the $1,500 spending cap each quarter.
+Purchases made outside of the bonus categories will earn at least the standard unlimited 1 percent cash back.

 How to activate your Chase bonus categories